 A widespread chronic condition

-COPD is the third-leading cause of death in the United States, affecting almost 16 million Americans.
+Chronic Obstructive Pulmonary Disease (COPD) is the fourth-leading cause of death in the United States1, affecting almost 16 million Americans2.
 This chronic condition is characterized by breathing problems, including shortness of breath and coughing.

 Tobacco smoke is one of the largest contributors to the development of COPD, but genetics, exposure to air pollution and other factors play a role.

-Over more than 50% of adults with COPD didn’t know that they had it, so its likely that more than 16 million Americans have COPD.
+More than 50% of adults with COPD didn’t know that they had it3.
 Risk factors for COPD include:

 - Tobacco smoke exposure